 5. Poor client treatment

-Ultimately, it comes down to your own experience and feelings about the company.
-Once you decide to meet with a company or agency, notice how the life insurance agent or company representative treats you.
+Ultimately, it comes down to your own experience and feelings about the insurance company.
+Once you decide to meet with a company or agency, notice how the insurance agent or company representative treats you.

 - Are they knowledgeable?